Can castor oil help with dandruff? Learn more about this effective hair remedy and nurture your hair in a natural way.

 - Why does castor oil for dandruff work?

-- How to use castor oil for dandruff
+- How to use castor oil for hair dandruff?

 Where Does Dandruff Come From?

 There’s a common myth floating around that dandruff is the result of a lack of hygiene.
-This is why so many individuals are ashamed of their condition and eager to dispel the myth that they may not wash well.
+This is why so many individuals are ashamed of their condition and eager to dispel the myth that they don’t wash their hair well.
 Unfortunately, this misperception persists even with evidence to the contrary.

 Researchers haven’t been able to pinpoint an exact cause for this condition, though it is completely treatable.
 Instead, they narrow it down to a few risk factors that could make dandruff more likely to appear: